 (b) addressed to the administering body and sent by post to the administering body’s usual place of business.

-(4) Subject to any evidence to the contrary, any written notice, correspondence or other document referred to in this clause that is sent by post is taken to have been received at the end of the second working day after the day of posting.
+(4) Subject to any evidence to the contrary, any written notice, correspondence or other document referred to in this clause that is sent by post is taken to have been given to the person to whom it is addressed at the time at which the written notice, correspondence or other document would be delivered in the ordinary course of post.

+[Clause 35 amended in Gazette 6 Oct 2015 p.
+3966.]

 Division 9 — Transitional and saving

 36. Residence and service contracts